amichaut/track_analysis/README.md

 # README #

 This codes provides different functions to analyze tracking data of cells over time and to plot this analysis as an overlay on the raw movie.
-Plots of trajectories, maps of the velocities and divergence are currently available.
+Please not that 3D rendering and parallelized analysis are currently not available.

 ### What should be in the data directory ###